DLiyanage24/Research-Project/README.md

 eg. - combine numerical estimation, direct annotation , think-aloud or add forced-choice questions

-### Last week ( 19 June - 25 June)
+### Last week

 -   Explored cognitive processes involved in graph comprehension.
 Read and summarized research papers, including:

     -   Trickett & Trafton (2006) on the role of spatial processing in graph comprehension.
     -   Padilla et al.(2018) on a dual-process cognitive model for decision-making with visualizations, incorporating both fast (Type 1) and deliberative (Type 2) reasoning.
     -   Shah, P., Freedman, E. G., & Vekiri, I. (2005).
 The Comprehension of Quantitative Information in Graphical Displays.
     -   Robinson et al. (2022) - You Draw It’: Implementation of Visually Fitted Trends with r2d3

 -   Drafted a cognitive model for lineups with direct annotation